Investment funds for startups

 Advantages of diversified private financing

-Public funding and grants
+Public financing and subsidies

 Spanish institutions that support startups